 Fundraise for your local food bank

 Fundraising can give the highest return for your effort.
 Food drives can raise 700 pounds per distribution location — roughly 583 meals.
 Conversely, raising and donating $700 to your local food bank would translate to 2100 meals.
 That’s because food banks are able to work directly with the Feeding America network and local distributors to secure large amounts of produce below retail cost.

 Make your dollar go even further in your community — get in touch with your local food bank to start fundraising ›

 When you donate to the Feeding America national organization, $1 helps provide 11 meals through the Feeding America network.
 Unlike walking into a grocery store or restaurant and paying retail prices for food, Feeding America works with manufacturers and retailers across the country to secure safe, healthy food that would otherwise go to waste.
 We then provide those donations to food banks across the country, which help distribute them to people in need.

-You can set up your own fundraiser through Feeding America’s specialized and easy-to-use tool, Set The Table.
+You can set up your own fundraiser through Feeding America’s specialized and easy-to-use tools.
 Get started today ›